nicolargo/glances/docs/api.rst

 API documentation URL
 ---------------------

-The API documentation is embedded in the server and available at the following URL:
+The API documentation is embeded in the server and available at the following URL:
 ``http://localhost:61208/docs#/``.

 WebUI refresh